SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 Try running this test.
 Note that the first argument of the `should:` and `shouldnt:` methods is a block that contains the expression to be executed.

-Note that this is usually not really good to catch exception using the `Error` class, since it is catching basically everything.
-In that current case, the `at:` primitive signals an instance of `Error` so we have deal with it.
+Note that this is usually not good to catch exceptions using the `Error` class since it is catching basically everything.
+In that current case, the `at:` primitive signals an instance of `Error` so we have to deal with it.

 #### Using `assert:equals:`

-In addition to `assert:`, there is also `assert:equals:` that offers a better report in case of error \(incidentally, `assert:equals:` uses `assert:description:`\).
+In addition to `assert:`, there is also `assert:equals:` that offers a better report in case of error (incidentally, `assert:equals:` uses `assert:description:`).

 For example, the two following tests are equivalent.
-However, the second one will report the value that the test is expecting: this makes easier to understand the failure.
+However, the second one will report the value that the test is expecting: this makes it easier to understand the failure.
 In this example, we suppose that `aDateAndTime` is an instance variable of the test class.